![]() |

 Jerome Bruner - Tableau

-Intense and varied in his personal life, he is likely to harbour a very deep
+Intense and varied in his personal life, he was likely to harbour a very deep

 commitment to individual freedom some way or other.
-It should be seen when it is at stake.
+It might be seen when it was at stake.

 Bruner's career and some of his main ideas

 On top of what others writeJerome Bruner (b.
-Oct.
-1, 1915 in New York) is an American psychologist and culture-interested educator.
-His work on perception, learning, memory and other aspects of cognition in young ones has influenced the American educational system.
+1 Oct 1915 in New York, d.
+5 June 2016) was an American psychologist and culture-interested educator.
+His work on perception, learning, memory and other aspects of cognition in young ones influenced the American educational system.

 Bruner helped start the educational reform movement in the States during the early 1960s